kba977/C/README.md

-This is for me to learn the c programming language
+This is for myself to learn the c programming language